AppOmni-Labs/event-maturity-matrix/docs/workday/Workday.md

 # Workday (1.0.0)

-Workday is a cloud-based enterprise resource planning (ERP) platform that offers financial management, human resources management, and workforce planning.
+Workday is a cloud-based enterprise resource planning (ERP) platform that offers financial management, human resources management, and workforce planning.<br>
 The User Activity Logging REST API enables organizations to retrieve an audit trail for Workday user activities.

 ## Collections